robotframework/robotframework/doc/userguide/src/CreatingTestData/TestDataSyntax.rst

 JSON format
 ~~~~~~~~~~~

-Robot Framework supports data also in JSON_ format.
+Robot Framework supports data also in the JSON_ format.
 This format is designed
 more for tool developers than for regular Robot Framework users and it is not
 meant to be edited manually.
 Its most important use cases are: